Landowner Solutions

 - Historically manipulated, straightened, eroded, or channelized streams.

-- Properties include, or are adjacent to, water-quality impaired streams as identified in Section 303 (d) of the Clean Water Act.
+The property is near natural habitats such as state forests and wildlife refuges. - Properties are adjacent to water-quality impaired streams as identified in Section 303 (d) of the Clean Water Act.

 At WLS, our business model is built on compensating landowners fairly and treating them with respect.
 We compensate landowners for the conservation easement based on the value of the land as a mitigation site (not raw land).
 We can also provide in-kind farm improvements such as fencing, stream crossings, wells, waterers, and farm roads.
 Furthermore, we structure payments and/or revenue shares to suit the needs of each landowner.